cncf/tag-app-delivery/operator-wg/whitepaper-community-review/README.md

 Allowing for better validation and data structuring reduces the likelihood of small configuration errors and improves the ability of teams to self-serve.
 Enabling them to avoid having a deep or complete a knowledge of either the underlying orchestrator or the target application as would be traditionally required.
 This can include things like progressive defaults, where a few high-level settings are used to populate a best-practices-driven configuration file or adaptive configuration such as adjusting resource usage to match available hardware or expected load based on cluster size.

 #### Operational Automation
 Along with custom resources, most operators include at least one custom controller.
 These controllers are daemons that run inside the orchestrator like any other, but connect to the underlying API and provide automation of common or repetitive tasks.
 This is the same way that orchestrators (like Kubernetes) are implemented, you may have seen kube-controller-manager or cloud-controller-manager mentioned in your journey so far.
-But as we saw with configuration, operators can extend and enhance orchestrators with higher-level automation such as deploying clustered software, providing automated backups and restores, or dynamic scaling based on load.
+But as was demonstrated with configuration, operators can extend and enhance orchestrators with higher-level automation such as deploying clustered software, providing automated backups and restores, or dynamic scaling based on load.

-By putting these common operational tasks into code, we can ensure they will be repeatable, testable and upgradable in a standardized fashion.
+By putting these common operational tasks into code, it can be ensured they will be repeatable, testable and upgradable in a standardized fashion.
 Keeping humans out of the loop on frequent tasks also ensures that steps won’t be missed or excluded and that different pieces of the task can’t drift out of sync with each other.
 As before, this allows for improved team autonomy by reducing the hours spent on boring-but-important upkeep tasks like application backups.

 #### Domain Knowledge
-Similar to operational automation, we can write an operator to encode specialized domain knowledge about particular software or processes.
+Similar to operational automation, it can be written into an operator to encode specialized domain knowledge about particular software or processes.
 A common example of this is application upgrades.
 While a simple stateless application might need nothing more than a Deployment’s rolling upgrade; databases and other stateful applications often require very specific steps in sequence to safely perform upgrades.
 This can be handled autonomously by the operator as it knows your current and requested versions and can run specialized upgrade code when needed.
 More generally, this can apply to anything a pre-cloud-native environment would use manual checklists for (effectively using the operator as an executable runbook).
 Another common way to take advantage of automated domain knowledge is error remediation.
 For example, the Kubernetes built-in remediation behaviours mostly start and end with “restart container until it works” which is a powerful solution but often not the best or fastest solution.
 An operator can monitor its application and react to errors with specific behaviour to resolve the error or escalate the issue if it can’t be automatically resolved.
 This can reduce MTTR (mean time to recovery) and also reduce operator fatigue from recurring issues.